Yarra Me School 2019

 IEP Guidelines

 Schools must develop an Individual Education Plan (IEP) for every student in Out-of-Home Care.
 This plan should be developed by the Student Support Group.
-These DET guidelines include IEP templates and information regarding their requirements.
+These DE guidelines include IEP templates and information regarding their requirements.

 Picture